 The doctoral thesis must be reviewed by an external reviewer at a public defence.
 It is assessed by a specially appointed examining committee in accordance with the provisions of the Higher Education Ordinance and the university's regulations.
+At a public defence in the subject of Business Studies, no more than one members of the Examining Committee, including the substitute, may be appointed from this subject.
 During grading, consideration must be paid to both the content of the thesis and its public defence.
 The thesis can be given one of the following grades: Pass or Fail.